ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### Congestion Window {#congestion-window}

-The congestion window, or cwnd, controls the maximum volume of data BBR allows in flight in the network at any time.
-It is the maximum volume of in-flight data that the algorithm estimates is appropriate for matching the current network path delivery process, given all available signals in the model, at any time scale.
+The congestion window, or cwnd, controls the maximum inflight.
+It is the maximum inflight
+that the algorithm estimates is appropriate for matching the current network path delivery process, given all available signals in the model, at any time scale.
 BBR adapts the cwnd based on its model of the network path and the state machine's decisions about how to probe that path.